-And if you’re like I was, it might even take you months or years of homeschooling your kids to fully embrace this benefit.
+If you’re like I was, it might take you months or years of homeschooling your kids to fully embrace this benefit to homeschooling.

 Homeschooling allows flexibility in your life that is absolutely unmatched when your kids attend traditional school.

-Unlike parents who have kids in traditional school, I do not have to consider how this appointment might impact her school day.
+Unlike parents who have kids in public school, I don’t have to consider how this appointment might impact her school day.

 Fortunately, my younger daughter doesn’t have to get up early for this appointment—she doesn’t even have to go with us.